 = help: for further information visit https://rust-lang-nursery.github.io/rust-clippy/v0.0.212/index.html#approx_constant

-This lets you know that Rust has this constant defined more precisely, and that your program would be more correct if you used the constant instead.
-This code doesn’t result in any errors or warnings from clippy:
+This error lets you know that Rust has this constant defined more precisely, and that your program would be more correct if you used the constant instead.
+You would then change your code to use the PI constant.
+The following code doesn’t result in any errors or warnings from clippy:

 Filename: src/main.rs